-When TV Was Actually Informative about Reality: Now "Reality TV" has little to do with "real reality."
-Some 60 years ago top TV shows included Omnibus, and Frank "Dr. Research" Baxter, along with Lucile Ball, Milton Berle and Jackie Gleason.
-Science was big news in the 50s and 60s, attracting film giants like Frank Capra (yes, that Academy Award winning Frank Capra) to produce four films for Bell Science Films featuring educator and science host Frank Baxter.
+When TV Was Actually Informative about Reality: Now "Reality TV" has little to do with "reality."
+Science was big news in the 50s and 60s, attracting film giants like Frank Capra (yes, that Academy Award winning Frank Capra) to produce four films for Bell Science Films featuring educator and science host Frank Baxter ("Dr. Research").
 Not only were these films informative but also prescient to today's climate crisis.

-Pope Francis to Explore Climate Effects on The World's Poor: U.N.
-Secretary General Ban Ki-Moon brought all of his U.N. progrxam leaders to the Vatican to meet Pope Francis.
+Pope Francis explored Climate affects on The World's Poor: In 2015, U.N.
+Secretary General Ban Ki-Moon brought all of his U.N. program leaders to the Vatican to meet Pope Francis.
 These two global institutions are showing their muscle on a topic that they both believe threaten their greatest interest, the welfare of life on planet Earth; and, a sustainable and prosperous future.
 Pope Francis expressed Papal concern that degradation was already impacting the poor.
-On June 18th, 2015, Pope Francis will deliver a Papal encyclical teaching the impacts of climate change upon the world's poor.
+On June 18th, 2015, Pope Francis delivered a Papal encyclical teaching the impacts of climate change upon the world's poor.
 This is thought to be a major milestone, placing the Vatican at the forefront of a new coalition between the church and science.
-Pope Francis holds a Master's degree in Chemistry, and the first Jesuit Pope.
+Pope Francis holds a Master's degree in Chemistry, and is the first Jesuit Pope.
 The Jesuits emphasize missionary work and education.

 Photo credit: Doug Smith